 We record reductions to gross revenue for estimated returns of private label contract manufacturing products and branded products.
 The estimated returns are based on the trailing six months of private label contract manufacturing gross sales and our historical experience for both private label contract manufacturing and branded product returns.
-However, the estimate for product returns does not reflect the impact of a large product recall resulting from product nonconformance or other factors as such events are not predictable nor is the related economic impact estimable.
+However, the estimate for product returns does not reflect the impact of a potential large product recall resulting from product nonconformance or other factors as such events are not predictable nor is the related economic impact estimable.

-We currently have rights to certain U.S. patents, and each patent's corresponding foreign patent applications.
+We currently own certain U.S. patents, and each patent's corresponding foreign patent applications.
 All of these patents and patent rights relate to the ingredient known as beta-alanine marketed and sold under the CarnoSyn® trade name.
-We have sold this ingredient to a customer for use in a limited market, and in March 2009 entered into an agreement with Compound Solutions, Inc. (CSI) under which we agreed to grant a license of certain of our patent rights to customers of CSI who purchase beta-alanine from CSI.
-We receive a fee from CSI that varies based on the amount of net sales of beta-alanine sold by CSI less CSI's costs and other agreed upon expenses.
-We recorded royalty income as a component of revenue in the amount of \$301,000 during the three months ended December 31, 2010 and \$166,000 during the three months ended December 31, 2009.
-We recorded royalty income as a component of revenue in the amount of \$617,000 during the six months ended December 31, 2009.
-These royalty income amounts are offset by royalty expense paid to the original patent holders.
-We recognized royalty expense as a component of cost of goods sold in the amount of \$48,000 during the three months ended December 31, 2010 and \$30,000 during the three months ended December 31, 2009.
-We recognized royalty expense as a component of cost of goods sold in the amount of \$48,000 during the three months ended December 31, 2010 and \$81,000 during the six months ended December 31, 2009.
+We have sold this ingredient to a customer for use in a limited market, and since March 2009 have had an agreement with Compound Solutions, Inc. (CSI) under which we have agreed to grant a license of certain of our patent rights to customers of CSI who purchase beta-alanine from CSI.
+Before October 1, 2011, we received a fee from CSI that varied based on the amount of net sales of beta-alanine sold by CSI less CSI's costs and other agreed upon expenses.
+As of October 1, 2011, we receive a fee from CSI that varies based on the quantity of beta-alanine sold by CSI and the source of such beta-alanine.